aradi/fypp/docs/fypp.rst

 Notes
 *****

-.. [#] I am indebted to pyratemps author Roland Koebler for some helpful
+..
+[1] I am indebted to pyratemps author Roland Koebler for some helpful
        discussions.

+..
+[2] Many thanks to Ivan Pribec for pointing out the similarity to C++
+       variadic templates and bringing up the Horner scheme as example.